Choose your language:

 Our solution would incorporate a wide range of service areas:

-TEKsystems would leverage our QA and Testing practice to provide a practice architect to serve as part of our delivery team and develop a formal PAT framework.
+TEKsystems would leverage our Quality Management practice to provide a practice architect to serve as part of our delivery team and develop a formal PAT framework.
 This framework would include a comprehensive testing strategy, standardized processes (e.g., work estimation and reporting standards), reusable templates and other key components.

 Our solution would be delivered by highly skilled resources, including a QA manager aligned with client stakeholders, and would integrate directly into the client’s project team.
 Further, we would provide team leads, and their associated team resources of various levels, across all in-market locations to ensure a lean but effective communication and coordination mechanism that could perform dynamically in the challenging client environment.